aurrelhebert/warp10-udf-tuto/README.md

 Object secondText = stack.pop();
 ```

-We check if both parameters are valid (if they are String it enougth in this exemple)
+We check if both parameters are valid (if they are String it's enougth for this example)

 ```
 if (!(firstText instanceof String)) {
   throw new WarpScriptJavaFunctionException("First param must be a String");